 “We must continue to do things that bring us closer together rather than tear us further apart, because together, we are so powerful,’’ Olasewere said.

 Dr Grace Agbo, also a participant and of the DHI, advised the youths to always make positive impact in their communities.

 “I want the youths to know that they are never too young to make a difference.

 “To the adults, don’t just complain about the youths; rather, create opportunities to support causes like those of the DHI.

 “We are all members of the same human family, God has created us and put us in this world to love and hearken to the needs of our fellow human beings, not to destroy them.

 “ Sadly, our world is now claiming too many new victims through many man-made disasters.’’

 She said it was important to lend a helping hand to the needy and the suffering in the land.

-“That is the only way to win over the human race.
+“That is the only way to win the human race.

-“It is not within your power or ours to stop the violence done to these women and children by the Boko Haram insurgency, but we can heal our land by showing love to those so unjustly treated,’’ Agbo said.
+“It is not within your power or ours to stop the violence done to these women and children by Boko Haram insurgency, however, we can heal our land by showing love to those so unjustly treated,’’ Agbo said.